 Next time you switch the bridge on, it will send every incoming SeaTalk sentence to the PC as a \$STALK,xx,yy,zz ... sentence.

 Example 2:

-In this example, we configure the bridge, so that it only translates data from SeaTalk to NMEA - but does not sand anything the the SeaTalk Bus.
+In this example, we configure the bridge, so that it only translates data from SeaTalk to NMEA - but does not send anything to the SeaTalk Bus.